thProfessor/thProfessor/README.md

 ---
 ### About ###

-3rd year Undergrad at IIT BHU currently working with
+Final year Undergrad at IIT BHU currently working with
 <ul>
   <li>Skilzen as a software-dev 👨‍💻</li>
   <li> have previous experiences as data engineer in MedTourEasy </li>